CS

 Feature Showdown

-The Honda Accord features a 12.3-inch touchscreen paired with a 10.2-inch digital dash, while the Hyundai i30 Sedan gets a 8-inch display.
+The Honda Accord features a 12.3-inch touchscreen paired with a 10.2-inch digital dash, while the Hyundai i30 Sedan gets a 8-inch display and 4.2-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Honda Accord stands out with wireless Apple CarPlay/Android Auto, wireless charging, power tailgate, Bose audio and ambient lighting that you will not find on the Hyundai i30 Sedan.
 The Hyundai i30 Sedan counters with Apple CarPlay.
 Which feature set matters more depends on your daily routine and priorities.